Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-namespace/README.md

 **Important Notes:**

 * Create a read-only API user that can perform queries only
-* **This check does not alert on how full a namespace is**, because a namespace has no size of its own to fill up.
-Where a limit is configured, it is a quota, and `huawei-pacific-quota` is the check that watches those.
+* **This check does not alert on how full a namespace is.** Most namespaces have no size of their own to fill up.
+Where one does, the limit is a quota (`space_hard_quota`, and the appliance gives the namespace a `quota_id` alongside it), and `huawei-pacific-quota` is the check that watches those, for namespaces and dtrees alike.
+Duplicating it here would mean two services alerting on the same limit.
 The used space is reported and graphed here so its growth is visible
-* A namespace that is read-only is not a fault by itself: an archive that must not change any more looks exactly like this.
-It warns by default, tunable with `--read-only-severity`
+* A namespace that is read-only is not a fault by itself, and on a disaster recovery cluster it is the normal state: a namespace that is replicated as a whole is held read-only at the receiving end.
+An archive that must not change any more looks the same.
+It warns by default, so that a namespace which turns read-only unexpectedly is noticed; set `--read-only-severity=ok` on the services where it is the intended state, or exclude those namespaces with `--ignore`
 * The vendor documents only the normal running status (`0`) and no name for any other value.
 The check therefore treats every other code as worth a look rather than as a failure it cannot name, and passes the code through.
 Look an unfamiliar code up with Huawei support
 * On this appliance a namespace and a file system are the same object. `huawei-pacific-quota` reads the same objects through the file system endpoint to find their quotas
 * The credential/session token is cached in a local SQLite database between runs; `--cache-expire` controls how long it is reused before a fresh login